Wuuzzaa/cs_go/README.md

 - noclip
 - no waiting times for warumup and freezetime
 - 60000$ and buy anytime anywhere
+- place a standing t_bot by pressing f9

 ## How to use: